 So, let me tell you how I got in.
 Oh, sorry didn’t I mention that already?
 That’s right.
 I fucking got in!
-9 of my friends tried over the course of the night, and only 3 of us walked into the dry ice.
-And we did not let them hear the end of it all weekend.
-Still haven’t.
+9 of my friends tried over the course of the night, many objectively cooler than I, but only 3 of us walked into the dry ice.

 So how did we do it?
 I hear you ask.
 Well, if I’m entirely honest, I’m not sure.
 But here’s what happened: